pkelaita/pkelaita.github.io/md/blog.md

  * Running on http://0.0.0.0:80/
 ```

-Additionally, running the command `grip` will automatically search the current directory for a `README.md` and render the file, if found.
+Additionally, running the command `grip` by itself will automatically search the current directory for a `README.md` and render the file, if found.
 Grip also supports the `-b` flag to automatically open the rendered file in your browser, a feature that I am greatly thankful for.

 Howebver, I find Grip's most powerful feature to be its ability to seamlessly export Markdown files to HTML: